 Skip to content

-DataOS uses Flare workflows to carry out large-scale data transformation, ingestion, profiling, syndication, and even a combination of these tasks.
+DataOS uses Flare Workflows to carry out large-scale data transformation, ingestion, syndication, and even a combination of these tasks.

 diagram 03.jpg

-Flare is a declarative stack that processes large-scale data workflows using sequential YAML.
-On the other hand, a workflow is a primitive/Resource within DataOS that runs a sequence of jobs in a specific order.
-A workflow is a DAG (Directed Acyclic Graph) of jobs.
-To learn more about workflows, click here.
+Flare is a declarative stack designed to process large-scale data Workflows using sequential manifest configurations.
+In contrast, a Workflow is a primitive, or Resource, within DataOS that executes a defined sequence of jobs in a specific order.
+Each Workflow is represented as a Directed Acyclic Graph (DAG) of jobs.
+For additional information on Workflows, refer to the Workflow Resource documentation.

 Deep Diving into a Flare Job